 In addition to these bodies, the country has a Constitutional Council, which is appointed by the president, the Senate and the Mazhilis in equal proportions.
 It also has a Supreme Court, which is elected by the Senate based on the president’s recommendations.

-On March 20th 2016, Kazakhstan held early parliamentary elections after Nazarbayev dissolved the parliament in January.
+On 20 March 2016, Kazakhstan held early parliamentary elections after Nazarbayev dissolved the parliament in January that same year.
 According to the “Mazhilis” it was necessary to hold early elections in order to tackle new challenges caused by the economic crisis in Kazakhstan, as a consequence to the lower global oil prices and Russia’s economic crisis.
-Six parties ran in the election: the presidential Nur Otan party, three pro-presidential parties - Democratic Party of Kazakhstan Ak Zhol, Communist People’s Party of Kazakhstan and Kazakhstani Social Democratic Party ‘Auyl’- Birlik and Nationwide Social Democratic Party, the only opposition parties.
-Beforehand, it was already widely expected that the current president Nursultan Nazarbayev’s party would win with a large majority.
-Three out of 6 participating parties did not pass the threshold of 7% and will thus have no seats.
-Eventually 82.2% compared to its previous 80.99% of the votes went to the ruling party; Nur Otan.
-The other two pro-presidential parties, Democratic Party of Kazakhstan Ak Zhol and Communist People’s Party of Kazakhstan both received 7% of the votes.
+Six parties ran in the election: the presidential Nur Otan party, three pro-presidential parties - Democratic Party of Kazakhstan Ak Zhol, Communist People’s Party of Kazakhstan and Kazakhstani Social Democratic Party ‘Auyl’- and Birlik and Nationwide Social Democratic Party, the only opposition parties.
+Beforehand, it was already widely expected that Nazarbayev’s party would win with a large majority.
+Three out of six participating parties did not pass the threshold of 7 percent and will thus have no seats.
+Eventually 82.2 percent compared to its previous 80.99 percent of the votes went to ruling party Nur Otan.
+The other two pro-presidential parties, Democratic Party of Kazakhstan Ak Zhol and Communist People’s Party of Kazakhstan, both received 7 percent of the votes.

 |Democratic Party of Kazakhstan Ak Zhol||540.406||7,18||7|

 |Kazakhstani Social Democratic Party Auyl||151.285||2,01||0|